Workers exposed to extreme heat have no consistent protection in the US

 A historic heat wave that began blasting the Southwest and other parts of the country this summer is shining a spotlight on one of the harshest, yet least-addressed effects of U.S. climate change: the rising deaths and injuries of people who work in extreme heat, whether inside warehouses and kitchens or outside under the blazing sun.
 Many of them are migrants in low-wage jobs.

 State and federal governments have long implemented federal procedures for environmental risks exacerbated by climate change, namely drought, flood and wildfires.
-But extreme heat protections have generally lagged with “no owner” in state and federal governments, said Ladd Keith, an assistant professor of planning at Arizona State University.
+But extreme heat protections have generally lagged with “no owner” in state and federal governments, said Ladd Keith, an assistant professor of planning and a research associate at the University of Arizona.

 “In some ways, we have a very long way to catch up to the governance gap in treating the heat as a true climate hazard,” Keith said.